elenbeilina/TravelAgency/README.md

 Inside resources package are sql files for database.

-## Project functionality
+# Project functionality
-•User registration
+User registration

  For users:

 •View and edit profile